-Court to rule on ex-South Korean leader's jailed confidante
+Friend of ex-SKorean president, Lotte chairman get prison

 Choi's role in non-profit foundations and a winter sports center that solicited a massive amount of funds from top South Korean businesses including Samsung were also investigated.

-Those investigations led to the conviction and jailing of Lee Jae-yong, Samsung vice chairman, for nearly a year until an appeals court overturned some of the charges and released him last week.
+The appeals court ruling that allowed Lee, Samsung's vice chairman, to be freed last week after nearly a year in jail said Lee was unable to reject Park's request to financially support Choi and was coerced into making the payments.

-The appeals court said Lee was unable to reject Park's request to financially support Choi and was coerced into making the payments.
 The court still found Lee guilty of giving 3.6 billion won ($3.3 million) in bribes for equestrian training of Choi's daughter and of embezzling the money from Samsung.

 Choi's power behind the closed doors was compared to Rasputin, the Russian mystic who gained power through his influence over the tsar in early 20th century.
 Choi's tie with Park started as her father, a religious cult leader and Christian pastor at different times, was a mentor to Park when she was young.